ergoserv/handbook/guides/git.md

 ## Staging and Production Branches

+Web development flow includes two special branches: `staging` and `production`.
+These branches are designed to collect code for delivering to staging and production servers respectively.

+`staging` is created from `develop`. `production` - from `master`.

+Developers may continuously merge feature branches (even if they are in WIP status) into `staging` branch and deploy to staging server for reviews.
+Time to time, `staging` can be reset to `develop`.

 ## Maintenance or “hotfix” branches

 Maintenance or “hotfix” branches are used to quickly patch production releases.
-Hotfix branches are a lot like release branches and feature branches except they're based on master instead of develop.
-This is the only branch that should fork directly off of master.
-As soon as the fix is complete, it should be merged into both master and develop (or the current release branch), and master should be tagged with an updated version number.
+Hotfix branches are a lot like release branches and feature branches except they're based on `master` instead of `develop`.
+This is the only branch that should fork directly off of `master`.
+As soon as the fix is complete, it should be merged into both `master` and `develop` (or the current release branch), and `master` should be tagged with an updated version number.

 ### Creating a hotfix branch